 The unit is designed to be facilitated by non-specialist staff, however, clubs are encouraged to bring in relevant personnel where appropriate to deliver the unit, e.g. Academy Manager/Under-18s Coach.
 It is not designed to replace good induction practice in clubs, but merely to enhance it.

 Rules and Regulations

+- By the end of this unit, the apprentice should know:

 - the club's rules

 - the specific rules that apply to Apprenticeship players:

 - General club rules.

 - Accommodation.

 - Match day rules.

 - College attendance rules.

-- Apprenticeship grievance and disciplinary procedures.

-- PFNCC guidelines regarding fines.

-- FA Gambling Regulations.

-- Others relevant to club/area.